grafana/grafana/docs/sources/breaking-changes/breaking-changes-v10-0.md

 If you are using Angular plugins in Grafana, try an alternative panel or data source that does not use Angular.
 Here is a list of detected [Angular plugins](({{< relref "../developers/angular_deprecation/angular-plugins/" >}})), and their alternatives where they exist.

 If you are a developer maintaining a plugin that uses Angular, we recommend you refactor or rewrite its frontend using React.js instead.
-The team at Grafana is ready to help and provide tools and guidance; you can reach us here.
+The team at Grafana is ready to help and provide tools and guidance; you can reach us in [Slack](https://grafana.slack.com/archives/C3HJV5PNE) or our [Forum](https://community.grafana.com/c/plugin-development/30).

 #### Learn more